AlexMarlet/Books_Recommander_System/README.md

 The app should automatically open in your browser at http://localhost:8501.
 Use the sidebar to switch between two main experiences:

-Interactive Book (The AI Librarian)
+Interactive Book (The AI Librarian):

 This is the main interface where you can test our recommendation engine in two ways: